matta-research-group/teaching/README.md

-# teaching
+# Teaching

-teaching materials developed or adapted by Micaela Matta
+Teaching materials developed or adapted by Micaela Matta for undergraduate-level computational chemistry at KCL